jeremypbeasley/canlis_j/reservations.markdown

 <div class="Caption mb4 mt4">Children</div>
 <p class="mb0 pb0">All ages are welcome in our dining room but we ask that everyone be prepared for a lengthy dining experience.
 We do not allow tablets or phones to entertain children at the table.
 We will request devices used in this manner to be turned off. </p>

-<div class="Caption mb4 mt4">Dietary Restrictions</div>
-<p class="mb2 pb0">To serve you as safely as we can, we ask that you indicate dietary restrictions when booking your reservation.
-Please take note: alliums, salt, soy sauce, sugar, and seaweed cannot be removed from the menu at this time.
-We will try our best to accommodate other allergies but do not modify dishes or recipes during service. </p>
-<p class="mb2 pb0">Set menus for vegetarian, vegan and gluten-free guests are always available.
-These menus are custom built by our kitchen team nightly and we are unable to share them ahead of time.</p>
-<p class="mb0 pb0">For those with more severe or complex dietary restrictions, please reach out directly to discuss if we can accommodate your needs.</p>

 <div class="Caption mb4 mt4">Cancellations</div>
 <p class="mb0 pb0">If you need to cancel a reservation for any reason you may do so forty-eight hours in advance and we will issue a full refund of your deposit.
 The reservation becomes non-refundable two days prior to your booking.</p>